-What are best and most challenging aspects of blogging lifestyle?
+What are best and most challenging aspects of the lifestyle?

 It’s great being your own boss and sharing your unique view on fashion with the world.
 At first it can be challenging when trying to find your own signature ‘thing’ to capture at events or just surfing the web for interesting fashion news can take hours.

-What is the blogging story you recall most fondly?
+What is the story you recall most fondly?

 I knew none at the social and none knew me!
 But once I walked up to the bar and asked a group of friends if I could snap their photo I felt overwhelmed with comfort.
-Within 10 minutes people were pulling me from the left and and right to get their picture taken and perhaps get some features on my blog.
+Within 10 minutes people were pulling me from the left and and right to get their picture taken and perhaps get some features.

 I held so many long drawn out conversations that at the time I didn’t necessarily want to have, but I made a bunch of awesome connections that I still work with today!
 I ended up meeting the coordinators of RVA Fashion Week and on spot got behind the scenes passes for every event.
 I was the only blogger at every event and the only blogger with behind the scenes access.
 It was super dope.